elisa82/haselREC/README.md

 The output files are stored in demo/Output

 # License
-Copyright (c) 2020-2021 Elisa Zuccolo
+Copyright (C) 2020-2021 Elisa Zuccolo, Eucentre Foundation OpenSel is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-OpenSel is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3.0 of the License, or (at your option) any later version.
+OpenSel is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.
-You should have received a copy of the GNU General Public License with this download.
-If not, see http://www.gnu.org/licenses/
+You should have received a copy of the GNU Affero General Public License along with OpenSel.
+If not, see <http://www.gnu.org/licenses/>.

 # Disclaimer
 OpenSel is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.